run2bizdocs/docs-1/en/docs/citsmart-esp-8/2-initial-settings/add-ons/neuro/developing-applications/data-connection.md

 Description: All database connections that are required for the applications created through Neuro are registered here.
 #Database connection

+All database connections that are required for the applications created through Neuro are registered here.

 ##HOW TO ACCESS
 Access the functionality through navigation in the main menu Neuro → Configuration → Database Connection.